-There is a larger group of black bears around Washington and Mobile counties in Southwest Alabama.
+A larger group of black bears around Washington and Mobile counties in Southwest Alabama.
 This group can run up to 165 bears but is currently around 85 bears.

 Alaska – Moose

-The moose was made the official Alaska land mammal when Governor Tony Knowles signed SB 265 into law in 1998.
+The moose was made the official Alaska land mammal when Governor Tony Knowles signed SB 265 law in 1998.
 Moose can be a nuisance in Alaska, with residents finding moose eating their crops and wandering the city streets.

 The moose was chosen as an essential source of clothing, food, and tools for Native Americans living in Alaska.